hb20007/miniTeX/README.md

 ## 2. Language

-My code is written in **C11**.
-I have made use of the _Flex_ and _Bison_ tools for lexical analysis and parser generation.
+My code is written in **C**.
+I have use _Flex_ and _Bison_ for lexical analysis and parser generation.

 ## 3. Installation instructions

 The instructions below are for the GCC C compiler.

-The example input file is `example_source_file.txt` and the output file is `output1.txt`.
+The example input file is `example_source_file.txt`, and the output file is `output1.txt`.

-It is assumed that environment variables for make, Flex, Bison and GCC are configured correctly and that the programs can be called from within the command line.
+It is assumed that environment variables for `make`, Flex, Bison, and GCC are correctly configured and that the programs can be called from the command line.

 **Linux & macOS:**

-Use the shell to navigate to the miniTeX directory then execute the following commands…
+Use the shell to navigate to the miniTeX directory, then execute the following commands:

 ```sh
 make # generate miniTeX.exe